Networc/keyshanc/README.md

 My Intent: Keyshanc can provide a "good enough" method for privately communicating with applications on computers where the user has no administrative control.

+Example Scenarios:

+* A business wants to allow its workforce to login remotely to their virtual desktops using their personal computers.
+Upon login, the user would be presented with a CAPTCHA Keyshanc password that must be entered into the user's Keyshanc (or Keyshanc-enabled keyboard).
+* A user wants/needs to conduct sensitive business on a Keyshanc-enabled website from an untrusted computer.
+The user would enter his/her Keyshanc password via a graphical keyboard on the website.

 My Goal: Wide adoption of Keyshanc in both hardware (specifically keyboards) and software (e.g. web browser add-ons).

 Further discussion of Keyshanc will be found on my blog at [Andrew C. Reed](http://andrewcreed.com).